2023 P&T Competition

 The deadline for entries to the 2023 National P&T Competition (one entry per pharmacy school/college) is 11:59 pm EST on Monday, January 23, 2023.

-Supernus Pharmaceuticals, Inc. is the lead sponsor for the National Student Pharmacist P&T Competition.
-AMCP Foundation thanks Supernus for its generous support of student pharmacists and managed care pharmacy.
+Genentech, a member of the Roche Group, is the Executive Sponsor of the National Student Pharmacist P&T Competition.
+AMCP Foundation thanks Genentech for its generous support of pharmacists and the managed care pharmacy profession.